-It is the policy of the Department of Labor and Training to comply with Section 503 of the Rehabilitation Act of 1973, to take affirmative action to employ and advance in employment qualified handicapped individuals at all job levels.
+As previously stated, it is the policy of the Department of Labor and Training to comply with Section 503 of the Rehabilitation Act of 1973, to take affirmative action to employ and advance in employment qualified individuals with disabilities at all job levels.
 This action will involve all personnel activities including hiring, promotion, demotion, transfer, recruitment or recruitment advertising, layoff or termination, rates of pay or other forms of compensation, selection for training and benefits.

-Matthew D. Weldon is the individual responsible for implementation of the policy.
+Cheryl A. Burrell is the individual responsible for implementation of the policy.
 Those responsibilities include:

 - 1. Hold regular discussions with management, supervisors and employees to ensure their compliance with the program. - 2.
 Identify problem areas. - 3.
 Serve as a liaison between the Department and government agencies. - 4.
-Serve as a liaison between the Department and organizations of and for disabled veterans and covered veterans.
-Also, to be available as the Department representation in their service activities.

-- 5. Disabled veterans and covered veterans will be provided with the same career counseling as other employees of the Department of Labor and Training. - 6.
+Serve as a liaison between the Department and organizations of and for individuals with disabilities, disabled veterans and covered veterans.
+Also, to be available as the Department's representative in their service activities. - 5.
+Disabled veterans and covered veterans will be provided with the same career counseling as other employees of the Department of Labor and Training. - 6.
 Ensure that employees placed through affirmative action efforts will not be subject to harassment designed to interfere with the filing of a complaint, furnishing information, or participating in any manner with the administration of the act.